 Matthew Wheeland is the managing editor of Civil Eats.
 He is a veteran environmental journalist who has covered a wide range of environmental, sustainability, and social-justice subjects over the past 15 years.
 He previously served as managing editor of GreenBiz and AlterNet.
 He lives in the Bay Area with his family, is a dedicated home cook, an avid cyclist, and an enthusiastic (if less-than-fully successful) gardener.

-Twilight Greenaway is the senior editor.
-Her articles about food and farming have appeared in The New York Times, NPR.org, The Guardian, NBC News, Modern Farmer, Gastronomica and on Grist, where she served as the food editor in 2011-2012.
+Twilight Greenaway is Civil Eats’ senior editor; she was previously the site’s managing editor.
+Her articles about food and farming have appeared in The New York Times, NPR.org, The Guardian, NBC News, Modern Farmer, Gastronomica, and on Grist, where she served as the food editor from 2011-2012.
 See more at TwilightGreenaway.com.

-Christina Cooke is Civil Eats’ associate editor.
+Christina Cooke is an associate editor at Civil Eats.
 Based in North Carolina, she has covered people, place, science, business, and culture for venues including The New Yorker, The New York Times, TheAtlantic.com, The Guardian, Oxford American, and High Country News.
 In the past, she has worked as a staff writer for the Chattanooga Times Free Press in Tennessee and a weekly paper in Portland, Oregon.
 She teaches interviewing and nonfiction writing at the Center for Documentary Studies at Duke University.
 Find out more at www.christinacooke.com.

 A multilingual journalist with more than 15 years of experience, Gosia Wozniacka is a senior reporter for Civil Eats.
 Prior to joining Civil Eats, Gosia worked for five years as a staff reporter for The Associated Press in Fresno, California, and then in Portland, Oregon, covering agriculture, environment, farmworkers, and immigration.
 She previously was the Immigration and Latino Affairs reporter for The Oregonian and has worked as a journalism professor, nonfiction writing teacher, and writing coach/editor.
 Wozniacka co-runs a very small urban farm with her partner and dedicates her time to her son, her family, cooking, and the outdoors.
 Email her at gosia-at-civileats.com and follow her on Twitter @GosiaWozniacka.